SalonTamang/sport-awards-java-application/README.md

 # 🏃‍♂️Sport-awards-java-application
-A java application that gives user information about sport awards based on a file named 'sport_personalities.txt'
+A java application that gives user information about sport awards based on a file named 'sports_personalities.txt'